Homebrew/homebrew-cask-fonts/README.md

 # homebrew-cask-fonts

-Here is where you can find or submit font Casks for the [homebrew-cask](https://github.com/Homebrew/homebrew-cask) project.
+Here is where you can find or submit font Casks for the [Homebrew Cask](https://github.com/Homebrew/homebrew-cask) project.

 ## Let’s try it!